openedx/edx-rbac/docs/how_to_guide.rst

 Background
 ----------
 What is a role?
 What do "access" and "authorization" even mean?
-This section provides a brief outline of how Role-Based Access Control (RBAC).
+This section provides a brief outline of how Role-Based Access Control (RBAC) works.

 The Big Idea